 Don't send a resume without a cover letter.
 Don't make the reader guess what you are asking for; be specific: Do you want a summer internship opportunity, or a permanent position after graduation; are you inquiring about future employment possibilities?

 Tell specifically how you learned about the position or the organization

 A flyer posted in your department, a website, a family friend who works at the organization.
 It is appropriate to mention the name of someone who suggested that you apply.

 Convince the reader to look at your resume

-The cover letter will be seen first.
+The cover letter may be seen first.
 Therefore, it must be very well written and targeted to that employer.